-With the onset of the coronavirus pandemic, the world has moved to a reality where many people are working from home.
+With the on-going coronavirus pandemic the world continues to move to a reality where many people are working from home.
 Kitchen benchtops and dining room tables have now become workspaces.
 For a lot of people, getting the correct home office setup can be a challenge.

 When staff are working from home, employers are still responsible for WHS practices and maintaining the health and safety of their people – including ergonomics.
 However, many organisations can find themselves unprepared to ensure that they protect their staff from injury and strain whilst working from home.